 At Recovery Café we are a community committed to the holistic wellbeing of all people.
 One of the growing concerns for parents across the United States is the impact their child’s interaction with screens has on their lives.
 While the research is still developing, the majority suggests that forming healthy boundaries with technology at an early stage sets your child up for the most success.
 To this end, with the support of the Snoqualmie Tribewe have created an initiative to help parents/caregivers navigate the world of kids and screens.
 In the fall of 2021, we will bring together experts and offer statewide webinars which will include helpful information, tools, and support for your family.

-Above you can register for more information about this series of webinars and below is a collection of research, prevention strategies, and treatment supports which can a good starting place for opening the conversations with your family.
+Above you can register for more information about this series of webinars and below is a collection of research, prevention strategies, and treatment supports which can be a good starting place for opening the conversations with your family

 What is a Process Addiction?

 A process addiction is the compulsion to continually engage in an activity or behavior despite the negative impact on the person’s ability to remain mentally and/or physically healthy and functional in the home and community.
 Many of us associate addiction with substance use; however, other types, such as behavioral or process addictions can also be detrimental to our lives.

 The internet has increased the risk of young people developing a process addiction, especially addictions to screens, video games, pornography, and online gambling.
 Many of us spend much of our days on screens, and the coronavirus pandemic has only exacerbated this issue.
 Process addictions are more common than public perception would have us believe: 1 in 8 Americans struggle with a form of internet addiction.